 This super light and airy Passion Fruit Mousse is the perfect ending to any meal.
-Minutes after whipping and folding three ingredients together you’ll have an ethereal dessert that seems much more difficult
+Minutes after whipping and folding three ingredients together you’ll have an ethereal dessert that gives the impression that you worked on it endlessly.
+We love recipes that make you seem impressive.

 It’s best to make this the morning you are going to serve it and let it come together in the fridge for 3-6 hours.
 There are no additives in this mousse so if days pass it could get watery and break apart, but it will hold up for 24 hours.
 Trust us, people will want to devour it so once you serve it, it won’t be a problem.